mattchewtaylor/mattchewtaylor.github.io/_posts/2018-02-17-case-study-redux-ariva.markdown

 <br>

 ## <span style="color: black;">Sketch time</span>
 I began sketching various layouts and played around with different design approaches.
 I started with the onboarding process and followed the linear path we created in our user flows.
 After a few iterations of sketching, I organized a design studio with the rest of my team to get all of our ideas out onto paper.
 After a lot of back and forth, we finally started to refine the feature set into something a little more concrete.
-The session ended with a fleshed out onboarding system, a first iteration interactive task manager (more on this later), and a first iteration "neighborhood match" page.
+The session ended with a fleshed out onboarding system, a first iteration interactive task manager (more on this later), and a first iteration "neighborhood matching" page.
 <br>
 <div class="fluidbox-container w-100 w-third-ns fl ph1 pb1 pb0-ns">
   <a href="../assets/img/posts/02-case-study-revisited-ariva/02-sketch-1.png" title="Sketch">